awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

 **IAM permissions**

-The IAM identity you use to register an on\-premises instance must be granted permissions to perform AWS CodeDeploy operations\.
+The IAM identity you use to register an on\-premises instance must be granted permissions to perform CodeDeploy operations\.
 Make sure the **AWSCodeDeployFullAccess** managed policy is attached to the IAM identity\.
 For information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 **System to refresh temporary credentials**

 If you use an IAM session ARN to register on\-premises instances, you must have a system in place to periodically refresh the temporary credentials\.
 Temporary credentials expire after one hour or sooner if a shorter period is specified when the credentials are generated\.
 There are two methods for refreshing the credentials:
 + **Method 1**: Use the identity and authentication system in place in your corporate network with a CRON script that periodically polls the identity and authentication system and copies the latest session credentials to the instance\.
-This enables you to integrate your authentication and identity structure with AWS without needing to make changes to the AWS CodeDeploy agent or service to support authentication types you use in your organization\.
+This enables you to integrate your authentication and identity structure with AWS without needing to make changes to the CodeDeploy agent or service to support authentication types you use in your organization\.
-+ **Method 2**: Periodically run a CRON job on the instance to call the AWS STS [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) action and write the session credentials to a file that the AWS CodeDeploy agent can access\.
++ **Method 2**: Periodically run a CRON job on the instance to call the AWS STS [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) action and write the session credentials to a file that the CodeDeploy agent can access\.
 This method still requires using an IAM user and copying credentials to the on\-premises instance, but you can re\-use the same IAM user and credentials across your fleet of on\-premises instances\.

 For information about creating and working with AWS STS credentials, see [AWS Security Token Service API Reference](https://docs.aws.amazon.com/STS/latest/APIReference/) and [Using Temporary Security Credentials to Request Access to AWS Resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html)\.

 ## Step 1: Create the IAM Role that On\-Premises Instances Will Assume<a name="register-on-premises-instance-iam-session-arn-1"></a>

-You can use the AWS CLI or the IAM console to create an IAM role that will be used by your on\-premises instances to authenticate and interact with AWS CodeDeploy\.
+You can use the AWS CLI or the IAM console to create an IAM role that will be used by your on\-premises instances to authenticate and interact with CodeDeploy\.

 You only need to create a single IAM role\.
 Each one of your on\-premises instances can assume this role to retrieve the temporary security credentials that provide the permissions granted to this role\.

-The role you create will require the following permissions to access the files required to install the AWS CodeDeploy agent:
+The role you create will require the following permissions to access the files required to install the CodeDeploy agent:

 ```
 {